MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-q-and-a.md

    The current theme for **This report** is shown at the top.
 Our current theme is "Classic."

 1. Let's change the theme for our report.
-In the **Power BI** section, select the **Colorblind safe** theme.
-This theme colors all elements in the visual to ensure all content is readable and not hidden as a result of color blindness.
+In the **Themes** > **Power BI** section, select the **Colorblind safe** theme.
+This theme colors all elements in the visual to help ensure all content is readable, including in the presence of color blindness.

    :::image type="content" source="media/power-bi-visualization-q-and-a/power-bi-themes-color-blind-safe.png" alt-text="Screenshot that shows how to change the theme for a report in Power BI Desktop.":::